-PhD Research Proposal Presentation
+PhD Research Proposal Presentation.
 Each student is required to prepare and present a research proposal to be formally approved by the student's faculty committee.
-There is no standard or required structure, format, or length for proposals.
-Each proposal is unique to the student, their program, and their research topic.
-Students should work with their advisor and consult other proposal examples to decide what is most suitable.
 Doctoral students must present their proposal for the committee approval by the time that the student would be finishing his/her substantive course work; this is equivalent to having completed 91-quarter hours toward the PhD degree (including 45 hours from Master's program).
 If a doctoral student does not have an approved proposal by the end of the quarter in which the student has completed 91-quarter hours, the student is placed on academic probation and is given one additional quarter to have a proposal approved by the student's committee.
 If the proposal has not been approved by the end of the quarter following the completion of 91-quarter hours of PhD degree coursework, the student's program will be terminated due to insufficient progress toward the degree.
 The student may, however, file a petition before the eighth week of that quarter requesting an extension of probationary status for one additional quarter.
 If this petition is granted, the student must have a proposal approved by the eighth week of the next quarter to continue in the program.
 If not, the program is automatically terminated.
 If a student has encountered severe extenuating circumstances beyond the student's control, a petition may be filed to extend probationary status subject to approval by the Department Chair and the departmental Director of Graduate Programs.

-Comprehensive exam
+Comprehensive exam.
 This exam, which includes both written and oral parts, is designed to evaluate the student's work at the University of Denver.
 This exam is usually scheduled after all substantive course work has been completed, the dissertation proposal has been approved, and at least three quarters prior to expected graduation.
 Students should consult with their advisor and committee members to achieve a greater understanding of what will be on the exam.
 The written portion of the exam can be taken in one of two formats: 1) a written examination conducted in the department usually taken over two days, lasting four hours each day, or 2) a take-home examination in which the student has 5 days to complete the exam.
 An oral examination is held two weeks after the written exam has been completed.
-A candidate who fails one or all parts of the comprehensive exam may petition the department for reexamination.
-Re-examination, if granted by the department, may not be scheduled until the succeeding quarter, and may not be retaken more than one time.
+A candidate who fails one or all parts of the comprehensive exam may petition the department for re-examination.
+Re-examination, if granted by the department, may not be scheduled until the succeeding quarter and may not be retaken more than one time.